Computer chip industry begins halting deliveries to Russia in response to U.S. sanctions

 TSMC’s participation in the sanctions is particularly damaging because the company is the world’s largest manufacturer of chips, including the most advanced.

-Among the chips TSMC is no longer shipping are Elbrus-branded semiconductors that are designed in Russia, according to the person familiar with TSMC’s business.
+Among the chips TSMC is no longer manufacturing and shipping are Elbrus-branded semiconductors that are designed in Russia, according to the person familiar with TSMC’s business.

 Russia’s military and security services use Elbrus chips in some computing applications, according to Kostas Tigkos, an electronics expert at Janes, a U.K.-based provider of defense intelligence, who described the loss of TSMC’s help with the chips as “devastating” for Russia.